Mariarais24/eCommerce-web-analytics-powerbi/README.md

-# 🛒 E-Commerce Web Analytics — Page Performance & Conversion Diagnosis
+# 🛒 E-Commerce Web Analytics Dashboard

 **Identifying where slow pages are killing conversions in an e-commerce store.**